3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Changes in Inferred Parameters for Galaxies with Significant Herschel Detections

-Our results show that the relative strength of MIR emission decreases with stellar mass, indicating that diffuse dust increasingly dominates the energy budget over PAH re-radiation in obscured, low-mass galaxies.
+The Herschel FIR constraints indicate that our previous fits, based on a fixed IR SED and a non-evolving $F_{\mathrm{TIR}}$/$F_{\mathrm{7.7}}$ ratio, underestimate the total IR emission at stellar masses $< 10^{10.4} M_{\odot}$.
+The relative strength of MIR emission decreases with stellar mass, indicating that diffuse dust increasingly dominates the energy budget over PAH re-radiation in obscured, low-mass galaxies.
 The $F_{\mathrm{TIR}}$/$F_{\mathrm{7.7}}$ ratio derived from 3D-Herschel fits displays substantial scatter, in contrast to the UV-MIR fits, which adopt fixed $F_{\mathrm{TIR}}$-to-$F_{\mathrm{7.7}}$ colors with a lower bound of $\sim$53 (median line, purple).
 At high stellar masses, the two methods converge, but in the lowest-mass bin (log($M_{\star}$) $\sim$ 9.6 $M_{\odot}$), the UV-MIR fits underestimate $F_{\mathrm{TIR}}$/$F_{\mathrm{7.7}}$ by $\sim$0.2 dex.

-To illustrate the increase in $F_{\mathrm{TIR}}$/$F_{\mathrm{7.7}}$ toward lower stellar masses, we present best-fit model composites of our IR-bright sample in bins of stellar mass in Figure \ref{fig:mass stacked composites}.
-Each composite SED is normalized at 1\micron\ and calculated following the same procedure as in Figures \ref{fig:1composite} and \ref{fig:composites}.
-For clarity, the regions under the SEDs corresponding to $F_{\mathrm{TIR}}$ and $F_{\mathrm{7.7}}$ are shaded, and the legend indicates the fractional contribution of each mass bin to the full 3D-Herschel mass-limited sample within that range.